IlyaSemenov/django-modelsettings/README.md

 django-modelsettings
 ====================

-This Django application allows to create user-adjustable application settings which are stored in database models.
+This Django application allows to create user-adjustable application settings which are defined and stored using Django ORM models.

 Please check the other alternatives at [https://www.djangopackages.com/grids/g/live-setting/](https://www.djangopackages.com/grids/g/live-setting/).
 This project started because I tried them all and I was not really happy with any of them.